vermaria/howmuddy/README.md

 ## Overview

-How Muddy? is a low-cost, passive sensing system that continuously estimates seat occupancy at the Muddy Charles Pub and exposes that data via a public-facing dashboard and REST API.
+How Muddy? is a low-cost sensing system that estimates seat occupancy at the Muddy Charles Pub and exposes it through a dashboard and REST API.

 ### System Architecture